xueweiji/Modern-Vehicle/README.md

 2. nodemailer: use this npm to allow users to send emails to the vehicle owner.

 ### 10. Handlebars
-1.about.handlebars: about page for some basic descriptions of this web.
+1. about.handlebars: about page for some basic descriptions of this web.
-2.add_vehicle.handlebars: a page to submit a new vehicle form.
+2. add_vehicle.handlebars: a page to submit a new vehicle form.
-3.detail.handlebars: vehicle detail info.
+3. detail.handlebars: vehicle detail info.
-4.home.handlebars: home page.
+4. home.handlebars: home page.
-5.login.handlebars: a page to submit the login form.
+5. login.handlebars: a page to submit the login form.
-6.my_vehicle.handlebars: a page for login users to check vehicle lists uploaded by themselves.
+6. my_vehicle.handlebars: a page for login users to check vehicle lists uploaded by themselves.
-7.register: a page to submit the register form.
+7. register: a page to submit the register form.
-8.sendEmail.handlebars: a page to submit the form of sending an email.
+8. sendEmail.handlebars: a page to submit the form of sending an email.

 ### 11. API
 There are 3 post endpoints in the No.2 title, 5 get endpoints in the No.3 title, and 2 delete endpoints in the No.4 title.